2023 IBSC Annual Conference

 Tips for Workshop Presenters

-Thank you for agreeing to present a workshop at the 2022 IBSC Annual Conference.
-We look forward to seeing you at St. Mark's School of Texas in June.
-To ensure a successful experience for both the presenters and attendees, please keep these tips in mind as you prepare for your workshop presentation.
+Thank you for agreeing to present a workshop at the 2023 IBSC Annual Conference.
+We look forward to seeing you at Westlake Boys High School in July.
+To ensure a successful experience for both presenters and attendees, please keep these tips in mind as you prepare your presentation.

 If you have any questions or concerns, please contact Amy Ahart at firstname.lastname@example.org.